How To Hide The Featured Image In A WordPress Post

 • If you want to remove the image, click the ‘Remove Featured Image’ button.
 On the other hand, click the ‘Set Featured Image’ to add a photo to your posts or pages.

-The Key Takeaways on How to Hide Featured Image in WordPress Post
+FAQ on How to Hide Featured Images in WordPress Posts

-If you enjoyed reading this article on how to hide a featured image in a WordPress post, you should check out this one about how to add meta tags in WordPress without a plugin.
+If you enjoyed reading this article on hiding a featured image in a WordPress post, you should check out this one about how to add meta tags in WordPress without a plugin.

 Sanja Pajic